estheresom17/fullstack-project/README.md

 - **No authentication**: The system does not have user authentication or authorization for order management.
 - **Database connection dependency**: The app is dependent on a live MongoDB connection, which might create issues if the database is down.

-## **Personal Reflection and Grade Proposal**
-Working on this project was an insightful experience, as it gave us the opportunity to combine both frontend and backend skills.
-We learned how to handle dynamic data fetching and order management using JavaScript, and how to set up a server and manage a database with MongoDB.